Kamilla Cardoso

-Kamilla Soares Cardoso (born 30 April 2001) is a Brazilian professional basketball player for the Chicago Sky of the Women's National Basketball Association (WNBA).
+Kamilla Soares Cardoso (born 30 April 2001) is a Brazilian professional basketball player for the Chicago Sky of the Women's National Basketball Association (WNBA) and the Guangdong Vermilion Birds of the Women's Chinese Basketball Association (WCBA).
 She played college basketball at Syracuse and South Carolina.
 She won two national championships with South Carolina in 2022 and 2024, and was named NCAA Tournament MOP in 2024.
 Cardoso was selected third overall in the 2024 WNBA draft by the Chicago Sky.

 Early life

 A native of Montes Claros, Brazil, Cardoso played high school basketball for Hamilton Heights Christian Academy in Chattanooga, Tennessee.
 As a senior, she averaged 24.1 points, 15.8 rebounds and 9.2 blocks per game.
 Cardoso was selected to play in the McDonald's All-American Game and the Jordan Brand Classic.
 Rated a five-star recruit and the number five player in her class by ESPN, she committed to playing college basketball for Syracuse over offers from UConn, Ohio State, Mississippi State and South Carolina.
 She was the highest-rated recruit in program history.